litmuschaos/v1-litmus-docs/docs/co-chaosengine.md

 - Application Data (namespace, labels, kind)
 - List of Chaos Experiments to be executed
-- Attributes of the experiments, such as, rank/priority
-- Execution Schedule for the batch run of the experiments
+- Attributes of the experiments
 - The ChaosEngine is the referenced as the owner of the secondary (reconcile) resource with Kubernetes deletePropagation ensuring these also are removed upon deletion of the ChaosEngine CR.